SUPER-EFFICIENT WATER HEATER

 In most homes hybrid electric water heaters can be installed right where your current water heater sits.
 There are a few simple installation considerations to help you choose the right heat pump water heater for your home.

-• Tank Size: Choose a size that meets your needs.
+- Tank Size: Choose a size that meets your needs.
 Heat pump water heaters are generally a bit larger than conventional water heaters.
 They typically come in 50-, 65-, and 80-gallon options.
-If your existing water heater meets your needs, consider replacing it with the same size.
-If your family needs have increased, you might consider a larger tank.
-If you do not have the necessary space to accommodate a larger tank, consider a split system heat pump water heater.
+If your existing water heater is electric and meets your needs, consider replacing it with the same size.
+If you are making the switch from gas tank to heat pump water heater, or your family needs have increased, it is advisable to upsize to a larger tank size.
+If you do not have the space to accommodate a larger tank, consider a split system heat pump water heater.
 This includes a small unit mounted outside the house which is linked to the hot water tank inside.

-• Condensate drainage: Heat Pump Water Heaters produce a small amount of clean condensate water which can be directed to a nearby drain or condensate pump.
+- Condensate drainage: Heat Pump Water Heaters produce a small amount of clean non-acidic condensate water which can be directed to a nearby drain or condensate pump.

-• Location: Heat pump water heaters typically perform best in spaces that range between 40º–90ºF Locating your water heater in a basement or garage can be a great option if the space normally remains above freezing.
+- Location: Heat pump water heaters typically perform best in spaces that do not regularly get colder than 38F.
+Locating your water heater in a basement or garage can be a great option if the space normally remains above freezing.

 Ready to find the right heat pump water heater for your home?
-The ENERGY STAR Heat Pump Water Heater Installer Finder can help!
+The ENERGY STAR Heat Pump Water Heater Installer Finder and the ENERGY STAR Home Upgrade Service Providers can help!